 NVIDIA FlameWorks - Fire Demo (GTC 2014)

-The GTC 2014 fire demo demonstrates the cinematic quality of fire/smoke together with ray marched reflections on the ground as well as interaction with a sphere.
-The demo uses a 512x256x256 voxel grid, meaning that 32M voxels are updated every frame and runs at more than 30fps on a GeForce 780TI.
+The GTC 2014 fire demo demonstrates the cinematic quality of fire/smoke together with ray marched reflections on the ground, as well as interaction with a sphere.
+The demo uses a 512x256x256 voxel grid, meaning that 32M voxels are updated every frame and run at more than 30fps on a GeForce 780TI.

 No Particles were used in the making of the demo.